-(Conservation) Covenant
+(219/Conservation) Covenant

 A formal legal agreement between a property owner and the municipal government in regards to the restriction or requirement of a use of property or a portion thereof.
 Covenants are registered on title.
-Also referred to as a Section 219 Covenant and is authorized by Section 219 in the Land Title Act.

 Demolition by Neglect

 The loss of a building or landscape with heritage value resulting from a lack of maintenance.